 In a small

-It is important to note that the majority of the studies investigating vitamin E supplementation — either oral or topical — in people with eczema have involved mostly adults.
+Most of the studies investigating oral or topical vitamin E supplementation for eczema have involved adults.
 The efficacy and safety of vitamin E as a treatment for eczema in children are not yet clear.

-According to the average daily recommended amounts, most adults and children 14 years of age or older should aim for
+According to the Office of Dietary Supplements (ODS), most adults and children aged 14 years or older should aim for

 Some of the best sources of vitamin E in foods include:

 - nuts, such as almonds, hazelnuts, and peanuts

 - soybean, canola, corn, and vegetable oils

 However, people with eczema should be cautious when adjusting their diet, as certain foods may trigger eczema symptoms.

 Vitamin E may provide a variety of health benefits, but high doses of supplements may have adverse effects.
 For instance, they may affect the blood’s ability to coagulate, increasing the risk of bleeding.

 Upper limits are lower for children, ranging from 200 mg daily for children aged 1–3 years to 800 mg for those aged 14–18 years.